LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and last the objects that the object extends.
-This search is performed in a depth-first way.
+This search is performed in depth-first order.
 When an object inherits two different declarations for the same predicate, by default, only the first one will be considered.